eagogroupautomations/EAGO-BOARD-RED-V1.0/README.md

 The Eago Developer Boards and Kits aim to provide an easy path for IoT newbies and hobbyists to get started with easy tests for hardware development , firmware development , training and data publishing and subscription using GPRS and wifi chip on board.

    ### Getting Started ###
-The Eris Developer Board and Kit can be programmed using  [Arduino IDE](https://www.arduino.cc/en/software) "Arduino IDE") , PlatformIO or SMT32Cube IDE.
+The Eris Developer Board and Kit can be programmed using (https://www.arduino.cc/en/software) "Arduino IDE") , PlatformIO or SMT32Cube IDE.
 Select a preferred development environment and configure your setup as detailed below.